edgeengineer/edge-vscode/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+## Commands

+The Edge Developer Extension provides several commands that can be accessed through the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS):

+* `Edge Developer Extension: Setup .vscode` - Creates both tasks.json and launch.json files in the .vscode folder
+* `Edge Developer Extension: Setup only tasks.json` - Creates only the tasks.json file in the .vscode folder
+* `Edge Developer Extension: Setup only launch.json` - Creates only the launch.json file in the .vscode folder

+These commands can also be accessed directly from the "Setup Project" section in the Edge Devices sidebar.

 ## Requirements

 1. You need a VSCode engine that is >= 1.97.0